confluentinc/ksql/design-proposals/klip-61-bootstrapped-table-subscriptions.md

 ## What is in scope

 - Queries should be supported on `TABLES` with `EMIT ALL` at the end.
-- Bootstrapped subscriptions should retrieve all past data and subscribe to any further changes.
+- Bootstrapped subscriptions should retrieve all current rows in the `TABLE` and subscribe to any further changes.
 - Bootstrapped subscriptions should not terminate until the user quits them.
 - Bootstrapped subscriptions will have feature parity with push queries v2, such as filters and projections.